linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 # Insurance

 (Actuarially) fair insurance - a contract between an insurer and a policyholder in which the expected value of the contract to the policyholder is zero.
 Insurer's expected profit  $= 0$
-In the example, the insurance company offers to let Claire trade  $1 for$ 5 in the bad state of nature (fire).
+In the example, the insurance company offers to let Claire trade  \$1 for\$ 5 in the bad state of nature (fire).

 $$
 \square - \S 1 + 0.
 2 \times \S 5 = 0.